-Clarion University offers a Bachelor of Science in Business Administration - Paralegal Studies, as well as an Advanced Paralegal Certificate and Advanced Paralegal Oil and Gas Certificate.
+Clarion University offers a Bachelor of Science in Business Administration — Paralegal Studies and a Bachelor of Science in Integrated Studies — Paralegal, as well as an Advanced Paralegal Certificate and Advanced Paralegal Oil and Gas Certificate.

 Clarion University will not, from this day forward, be accepting new students into the Associate of Science in Paralegal Studies.
 The students currently enrolled in the program will have the opportunity to complete their degree.